-Yes No D10 Does an open admission policy, if reported, apply to transfer students?
-D11 Describe additional requirements for transfer admission, if applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 credits That is, 16 course units.
-D4.4 Maximum assessment and the analysis of the transport Number Unit Type ╗ D14 Maximum number of credits or courses that may be transferred from a four-year institution: 64 credits That is, 16 course units.
-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: n/a D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Police Does your institution accept the following military/veteran to Yes No - American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) + , Number Unit Type D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): ' , , Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Number Unit Type D20 Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Number Yes Unit Type No Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your Yes
+D9 Winter D9 Spring 11/1 12/15 rolling D9 Summer Yes No D10 Does an open admission pol transfer students? apply to] D11 Describe additional requirem ents for transfer admission, if ap oplicable: D12 D12-D17: Transfer Cre Report the lowest grade earn course that may be transferr ned for any Number Unit Type D13 Maximum number of credits transferred from a two-year i may be 64 credits That is, 16 course units.
+Number Unit Type D14 Maximum number of credits transferred from a four-year may be 64 credits That is, 16 course units.
+D15 Minimum number of credits to your institution to earn an as ust complete at D16 Minimum number of credits to your institution to earn a back ıst complete at D17 Describe other transfer cred t policies: D18 D18-D22: Military Serv Does your institution accept Yes No American Council on Educat ion (ACE) 1 College Level Examination F rogram (CLEP)] DANTES Subject Standardiz ed Tests (DSST) J D19 Maximum number of credits or courses that may be Number Unit Type 1 transferred based on military American Council on Educat education evalu Number Unit Type D20 Maximum number of credits or based on Department of Defen assessments (College Level Ex DANTES Subject Standardized se supported prior camination Progra learning Yes No D21 Are the military/veteran credit to website? ansfer policies pu blished on your] If yes, please provide the UF RL where the pol icy can be locate ed: D22 Describe other military/veter an transfer credi t policies unique e to your institution on: -